dnaranjo89/pngconverter/README.md

 ## Features
 * Queue system
+* Multiple image upload
+* Image preview
-* Error checking and detailed feedback
+* Error checking and detailed feedback (over the image preview)
 * Download the converted images (from the links in the left)
 * Real time status without reloading the page
 * Uploading progress bar